Are you looking for ideas on how support staff can use Otus? Examples could include:

 Special Education Teachers

-For most districts, Otus connects to the Student Information System (SIS) for rostering teachers and students to classes (examples of Student Information Systems are PowerSchool, Clever, and Infinite Campus).
-Otus mirrors the enrollment of the classes in the SIS, and generates those classes into teachers' Otus accounts accordingly.
+For most districts, Otus connects to the Student Information System (SIS) (such as PowerSchool, Infinite Campus, or Skyward) for rostering teachers and students to classes.
+Otus mirrors the enrollment of the classes in the SIS and generates those classes into teachers' Otus accounts accordingly.
 Many times, support staff do not have their own classes in the SIS, so how are they able to interact with students?

 Gaining Access to Students